songhui01/CSM-H-R/README.md

 A Context Modeling Framework in Supporting Reasoning Automation for Interoperable Intelligent Systems and Privacy Protection.

 # Steps to run an example
-1) According to different input formats selected (Triple-RDF or Triple-HR), DomainInitialization.java or DomainInitializationHR.java can be run to initialize the domain and the context category information.
-In this implementation, we mannually initialize the categories for testing purpose.
+1) According to the different input formats selected (Triple-RDF or Triple-HR), DomainInitialization.java or DomainInitializationHR.java can be run to initialize the domain and the context category information.
+In this implementation, we manually initialize the categories for testing purposes.
-2) BoomWithTripleListCSSM.java or BoomWithTripleListCASMhr.java can be run to build CSSM an CASM for mocked data from config/samplefile(X).json.
+2) BoomWithTripleListCSSM.java or BoomWithTripleListCASMhr.java can be run to build CSSM and CASM for mocked data from config/samplefile(X).json.
 3) After building a CSM file, such as casmfile_domain_4.json, VariousProbabilitiesUtil.java can be run to obtain a naive decision probability.

 # Steps to generate data for Triple-RDF
 1) context.utility.randomGenerator.java is targeting a file like samplefile1.txt.
-2) convert from text to json: context.convertion.ConvertFileToClassToJson targeting a file like samplefile2.json.
+2) convert from text to JSON: context.convertion.ConvertFileToClassToJson targeting a file like samplefile2.json.

 # Steps to generate data for Triple-HR